Make sure you follow Semantic Versioning

 Version numbers are handled automatically by using semantic-release.

-BREAKING CHANGE (must be in the footer of the commit)
+BREAKING CHANGE:in the footer of the commit.
+See example below.

 You can also use the following decorators – but keep in mind, they won't be included in the releases change log: